“What you get by achieving your goals is not as important as what you become by achieving your goals.”

 Your social media campaign will be directionless without a content calendar.
 It will lack fluidity and will not be cohesive.
 A content calendar will help give you a high-level view of how your messages tie back into your brand and make sense when paired with your offer.
 It will also save you time in the long run.

 There are so many different ways to decide what content you will post.
-This post from Buffer breaks it down in quite a bit of detail.
+This post from Buffer breaks it down for you.

 ❏ Create your content calendar